59 Electrically-Powered Aircraft

 Introduction

-Electrically-powered aircraft convert electrical energy from batteries and deliver this energy to drive an electric motor connected to a propeller (or a fan), producing propulsive thrust for flight.
-Consequently, such aircraft can potentially have a higher net energy efficiency than fossil-fueled propulsion systems, i.e., an internal combustion engine (ICE), such as a piston-prop, turboprop, or turbofan.
-Indeed, reductions in net energy consumption can be desirable, with electrically-powered aircraft potentially using less than half of the energy per power delivery unit than is possible with an ICE.
-However, for an aircraft, what matters is not the power or energy required for flight per se but the power or energy required per unit of flight weight, i.e., power-to-weight ratio or energy-to-weight ratio.
+Electrically-powered aircraft convert electrical energy stored in batteries and deliver this energy to drive an electric motor connected to a propeller (or a fan), thereby producing a propulsive thrust for flight.
+Such aircraft can potentially have a higher net energy efficiency than fossil-fueled propulsion systems, i.e., an internal combustion engine (ICE), such as a piston-prop, turboprop, or turbofan.
+Indeed, reductions in net energy consumption for propulsion are highly desirable, with electrically powered aircraft potentially using less than half of the energy per unit of equivalent power delivery unit than is possible with an ICE.
+However, for an aircraft, what matters is not just the power or energy available or required for flight per se, but the power or energy required per unit of flight weight, i.e., the power-to-weight ratio or energy-to-weight ratio.

-Electrically-powered aircraft have, at least, for now, been limited to various types of Unoccupied Aerial Vehicles (UAVs) or drones and, more recently, small light-sport aircraft, the latter being shown in the photograph below.
-However, the upward scalability of electrically-powered aircraft is unattractive, mainly regarding the weight growth and associated high volume of the needed batteries.
-Nevertheless, this situation will likely change as the required technologies mature in the coming decades.
-Electrically powered aircraft can improve energy efficiency and reduce greenhouse gas (GHG) emissions because of their commensurately lower “carbon footprint.”
-GHG emissions contribute significantly to the depletion of the ozone layer in the atmosphere and so to global warming.
+Electrically-powered aircraft have, at least, for now, been limited to various types of Unoccupied Aerial Vehicles (UAVs) or drones and, more recently, small light-sport aircraft, the latter type being shown in the photograph below.
+Currently, the upward scalability of electrically-powered aircraft is unattractive, mainly because of the weight growth and associated high volume of the needed batteries.
+Nevertheless, this situation will likely change as the required technologies mature in the coming decades, but with a tipping point on the longer-term horizon.
+Electrically powered aircraft can improve energy efficiency and reduce greenhouse gas (GHG) emissions because of their commensurately lower “carbon footprint.”[1]
+GHG emissions contribute significantly to the depletion of the ozone layer in the atmosphere and global warming, causing unusually severe weather conditions such as F5 super-tornados and CAT-5 hurricanes, once considered anomalies, to increase.

-Velis Electro is the first certified electrically-powered ultralight aircraft.
-It has a flight endurance of 50 minutes for a charging time of about 2 hours.
+Velis Electro is the first certified electrically powered ultralight aircraft.
+It can be charged in about 2 hours and has a flight endurance of 50 minutes.

-Consequently, some industry leaders have annunciated that electric propulsion will be the future paradigm of the aerospace industry, if not the apotheosis of aviation technology.
+Some industry leaders have proclaimed that electric propulsion will be the future of the aerospace industry, possibly even the pinnacle of aviation technology.
 Of course, the first rule of success is to have a vision!
-This particular vision, however, is unlikely to be achieved in the shorter term, and not just for technical reasons.
-While improvements in battery technology have begun to decarbonize terrestrial transport, electrifying the world of aviation poses many more significant technical, operational, economic, and educational challenges.
+However, this vision is unlikely to be realized in the short term, not just because of technical reasons.
+While advancements in battery technology have started to decarbonize ground transportation, electrifying aviation presents far more significant technical, operational, economic, and educational challenges.
+It is important to recognize these challenges; declaring that they have been overcome is naive and misguided.

 Nevertheless, as shown in the image below, ambitious proposals are being fielded by NASA and other organizations to do the needed research and achieve electric propulsion goals for aviation, as they should!
 These goals include replacing piston-prop and turboprop engines with electric motors or using ducted fans driven by electric motors instead of turbofans to power commercial airliners.
-However, the aviation industry has a history of long innovation cycles, at least a decade, primarily because of the significant investments, the time needed for research and development, and the lengthy certification processes for using new technologies on aircraft.
-Therefore, it is unlikely that passengers will fly on any electrically powered airliner in the foreseeable future.
+The aviation industry, known for its long innovation cycles, is investing significant time and resources into this promising technology.
+Therefore, while it may not be immediate, the future of electrically powered airliners may not be that far off.
+However, the actual tipping point between jet fuel and electrical energy may not be for at least another 25 years.

-One vision of an airliner concept focused on using electric motors running on batteries driving single fans.
+One vision of an airliner concept using electric motors running on batteries to drive single-stage fans.
 It remains to be seen if this vision can be realized.

-Another challenge for the electrification of aviation, particularly in the commercial sector, is the relatively long time needed to recharge batteries.
-Refueling an aircraft using Avgas (aviation gasoline) or Jet A-1 (a form of kerosine formulated for aircraft use) is relatively quick, taking 10 to 30 minutes for even the biggest airliners flying on transoceanic routes.
-However, recharging a battery-powered airliner would take significantly longer, perhaps of the order of hours, and an airliner sitting on the ground for that long makes no economic sense for an airline.
+Another challenge for electrifying aviation, particularly in the commercial sector, is the relatively long time needed to recharge batteries.
+Refueling an aircraft using Avgas (aviation gasoline) or Jet A-1 (a form of kerosine formulated for aircraft use) is relatively quick, taking up to 30 minutes for even the biggest airliners flying on transoceanic routes.
+However, recharging a battery-powered airliner would take significantly longer, perhaps several hours, and an airliner sitting on the ground for that long makes no economic sense for an airline.

 Continued research and development efforts by engineers are necessary to push the boundaries of electric motor and battery technologies to realize the higher energy efficiencies possible with electrically-powered aircraft and prove their economic viability.
 An attractive byproduct of this technical effort is undoubtedly GHG emissions reduction and eventual elimination.
 However, as shorter-term goals, a combination of approaches, including sustainable aviation fuels (or SAFs), improved and new novel aircraft designs, hybrid-electric propulsion, or hydrogen fuel cells, will likely be necessary.
 In the meantime, engineers need to be well-versed in the fundamentals of this emerging and rapidly growing field of electric propulsion for aircraft.